 If there’s money left over, you can decide what to do with it.
 You may need to beef up your emergency or retirement savings.
 Or perhaps you want to budget for entertainment, put it toward a home improvement project or funnel it into savings.

 For those with credit card debt, paying it down is a smart investment, since there is interest on that debt.
 If you have a student loan with a high interest rate, you could put extra money toward it each month just by giving up a trip to the movies or dinner out with friends.

 Many people like the 50-30-20 plan for budgeting.
 You set half of your income aside for necessities, use 30 percent for your personal wants, and allocate the rest to savings or paying off debt.
 This keeps you from feeling deprived and ensures you still put away enough money.

 Save Yourself in the Long Run

 By listing all of your financial obligations on one page, you become aware of where your money is going and can hold yourself accountable for paring down your debts.
 You can further cut the extras by considering other ways to save.
 Is your monthly gym membership worth it if you just run on the treadmill, when you could run outside for free?
 By recognizing certain tradeoffs, you’ll find ways to gain financially.

 Remember to revisit your budget each month to tweak and refine it.
 A budget isn’t set in stone.
 It evolves with your life and your needs.

 This is part one of a four-part series on how to get financially fit.
-Find more money management tips and resources on our WalletWorks page or click on the button below to continue reading this series.
+Part two will examine how to get your credit in shape.
+Find more money management tips and resources on our WalletWorks page.